ozanozbek/terminal-screen/README.md

 # []()

-### Note on wrap and scroll options
+### Notes

-Currently `wrap` and `scroll` options are not working, and they are assumed `false` for write operations.
+- Currently `wrap` and `scroll` options are in development and not working, and they are assumed `false` for write operations.
 They can still be set, but they will have no effect.

 # []()